Easily Integrated ▪ Easily Maintained ▪ EPA-Recommended Technology

 CARBTROL’S Wash Water Recycle Systems Use EPA-Recommended Activated Carbon Technology

-CARBTROL offers a complete line of wash water treatment and recycle systems using EPA-recommended, best available activated carbon adsorption / oxidation technology.
+CARBTROL offers a complete line of wash water recovery, treatment and recycle systems for golf courses and other sports venues using EPA-recommended, best available activated carbon adsorption / oxidation technology.
 Systems can be designed to contain and treat waste waters generated from: turf vehicle washing, chemical mix & loading, chemical storage, cold storage, maintenance shop and fueling operations.

-Whether you are trying to prevent the discharge of hydrocarbons and turf chemicals from your vehicle wash down area or want to reduce your overall water consumption, CARBTROL's Wash Water Recycle Solutions can do the job – easily and effectively.
+Whether you are trying to prevent the discharge of hydrocarbons and turf chemicals from your vehicle wash down area or want to reduce your overall water consumption, CARBTROL's Golf Wash Water Recovery and Recycle Solutions can do the job – easily and effectively.

 Systems Are Sized to Meet the Needs of the Golf Course or Lawn Maintenance Site